workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 The `route.yaml` file is used to create a Route resource.
 A Route is a way to expose a Service by giving it an externally-reachable hostname such as: `www.example.com`.

-### values.yaml file
+#### values.yaml file

-The `values.yaml` file provides us access to values passed into the Helm chart.
-Within this file we can customize values our application will utilize upon deployment.
-An advantage of the `values.yaml` file is that its values can be referenced within other configuration files within the chart.
-This allows us to parameterize fields in our other files saving time and providing clarity during the development process.
+The `values.yaml` file provides us access to values passed into the Helm templates.
+Within this file we can customize values our Openshift resources will utilize upon installation of the chart into the cluster.
+These values can also be overriden with the `--set` command upon installation of a chart.

+This file is the default file when performing helm installations; if you have any additional variables or variables you want to overwrite you can create another values file and pass it as a parameter when running the helm command.

+**Ex**: `helm install <name-of-app> . --set configmap.greeting="Hey there!" --values=values-dev.yaml`